What is FAQ?

 - Leave your overnight area clean.
 Your space should be free of debris and stains.
 Take active measures to prevent leaving any trace of your stay.

 - Quiet Hours – Remember that most of our participants are in tents and everyone needs their sleep.
 Please observe quiet hours from 10 p.m. to 6 a.m. every day.
 During quiet hours you may not set up or tear down, operate a generator (10 p.m. to 7 a.m.), and drive through the parking area with headlights on.
+Please be mindful of all noise you make during quiet hours, including not letting porta potty doors slam.
+If you are an especially light sleeper, we strongly suggest bringing ear plugs.

 - Vehicles are welcome to park off-site if they feel these rules to be too cumbersome.